roman-amphitheaters/mapping-movement-and-experience/amphitheaters-movement-experience-formatted.md

 And it is again important to stress that the regions and towns between amphitheaters are a focus here.
 Figure 7, the interactive map, can bring that aspect to the fore.
+In terms of content, it uses the “Digital Atlas of the Roman Empire” as its basemap ([Ahfeldt nd](#ref-ahfeldtDigitalAtlasRomannd)), which in turn collects information from the Pleiades Gazetteer of Ancient Sites and other sources ([Bagnall et al.
-Nenquincum, modern Narni, lies between the amphitheaters at Carsulae, Interamnia Nahars, and Ocriculum.
-It is also right at a choke point where the river Nera creates a passage enabling north to south movement.
+2006](#ref-bagnallPleiadesCommunitybuiltGazetteer2006)).
+Reading DARE in the context of the layers collected here, one notes Nenquincum, modern Narni, lying between the amphitheaters at Carsulae, Interamnia Nahars, and Ocriculum.
+Nequincum is also right at a choke point where the river Nera creates a passage enabling north to south movement.
 This movement was eased by the construction of the Augustan era Ponte d’Augusto.
 And it is at the junction of the old and new branches of the Via Flaminia.
 It has no amphitheater.
 Nonetheless, it can be considered to have been well-served by the structures in the nearby town.
 Inhabitants, and perhaps even travelers, might well find themselves talking about the fights and other violence they had seen.
 This aspect of life in Nequincum may well be in contrast to the experience of Clusium and Cortona, in the north west of the study area.
 And as noted above, I have included of mid-imperial sites that were identified by the Tiber Valley Project as figure 8.
 Together these layers can encourage us to think of the many people who would have moved through this landscape.

 ## Closing Remarks